top of page

 Early on in my studies towards a master’s degree in environmental science and management, I realized that my core professional identity—that of a caregiver—had not changed.
 Instead, I saw myself as widening my caregiving remit beyond the massage treatment room and into the world.

-As result, in my dual careers of climate resilience planner and shiatsu massage therapist, I find myself working from similar principles:
+As result, in my dual careers of climate resilience professional and shiatsu massage therapist, I find myself working from similar principles:

 Shiatsu Massage Therapist